Nathan821/We-Want-Wast-UI-Redesign/README.md

 - Dedicated `SkipCard` component for reuse and scalability
 - TailwindCSS utility-first classes for fast styling
 - Mobile-first responsive design

 ---

+## Deployment

+This project is live and publicly accessible here:
+🔗 View Live on Vercel

+---